Medwards13/Computational-Biology/README.md

-Computational Biology Repository
+Computational Biology Repository.
-This repository is for class files and documents
+This repository is for class files and documents.